chikamichi/vim/README.md

 ### Updating all plugins

-Updating submodules is as simple as running `git submodule update [--init]`.
+Updating submodules is as simple as running `git submodule update --recursive --init`.

-The `--init` option tells git to initialize all submodules for which `git submodule init` has not been called so far, before updating.
+The `--init` option tells git to initialize all "pending" submodules for which `git submodule init` has not been called so far, before updating.
 It comes in handy when a new bundle has been added to this repository and has not been fetched yet, so that you `init` and `update` in a single one command.

 ---